A Reliable Guide to Plan Vacation with Accessible Transit

 • Get written confirmation about your accessibility arrangements when booking your travel”.

-Canadian standards for accessible transportation when travelling within Canada:
+Canadian standards for accessible transportation when traveling within Canada:

-Canada has set up regulations for accessible transportation for people travelling with a disability.
-Accessible transportation companies who assist people with disabilities need to follow the Canadian accessible transportation regulations.
-“The Personnel Training for the Assistance of Persons with Disabilities Regulations” require transportation companies to train their employees on how they can best provide services to those travelling with a disability.
+Canada has set up regulations for accessible transportation for people traveling with a disability.
+Accessible transportation companies that assist people with disabilities need to follow the Canadian accessible transportation regulations.
+“The Personnel Training for the Assistance of Persons with Disabilities Regulations” require transportation companies to train their employees on how they can best provide services to those traveling with a disability.

-Travelling outside Canada: “Travel standards and rules do not always apply outside of Canada.
-In some places, travelling with a disability is accessible but in many other places it is not very accessible.
-You will need a passport, as it is an essential document for international travel, but in some countries you may also need a visa, health certificate and proof of vaccinations.
+Traveling outside Canada: “Travel standards and rules do not always apply outside of Canada.
+In some places, traveling with a disability is accessible but in many other places, it is not very accessible.
+You will need a passport, as it is an essential document for international travel, but in some countries, you may also need a visa, health certificate, and proof of vaccinations.
 If you use a service animal, you should ask ahead about needing an international health certificate and proof of vaccinations for the animal.
 If you need to have any medications with you, ask how they will be handled at security checkpoints.
 Some products sold over the counter in Canada may require prescriptions in other countries, including the United States.
 You may not be able to bring your medications into the country without a prescription.
 It’s important to ask what you can and cannot take with you”.

-• Mobility aids: “Many transportation vehicles have limited space to accommodate people travelling with a disability.
-Some companies require up to 48 hours notice before travel, especially if you use a power wheelchair, scooter or another type of mobility aid.
+• Mobility aids: “Many transportation vehicles have limited space to accommodate people traveling with a disability.
+Some companies require up to 48 hours’ notice before travel, especially if you use a power wheelchair, scooter, or another type of mobility aid.
 Some transportation companies may not be able to accommodate large mobility aids.
 If this occurs the company should inform you of alternate arrangements.
-When your planning your trip, ask these questions:
+When you’re planning your trip, ask these questions:

 • Can I board with my own wheelchair?
 Are there tie-downs for safety?